Bachelor of Science (Honours) in Tourism and Event Management CW058

 What is the Course about?

-- Gain practical skills through multiple site visits to key cultural, festival and tourist attractions.
+- Practical skills gained through multiple site visits to key cultural, festival and tourist attractions.

-- This course includes a 12-week work placement that will bring students in direct contact with key organisations in the Tourism and Event Management sectors, which will give students valuable experience and enhance their employability.
+- Substantive work placement that will bring students in direct contact with key organisations in the Tourism and Event Management sectors.

-- Exit Awards: Higher Certificate in Tourism & Event Management (NFQ Level 6) after Year 2 and BSc in Tourism Management (NFQ Level 7) after Year 3.
+- Exit Awards: Higher Certificate in Business in Tourism and Event Operations (NFQ Level 6) after Year 2 and Bachelor of Science in Tourism and Event Management (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?